kobman/KOBman/README.md

 ## Contributors

-This project exists thanks to all the people who contribute.
+This project exists thanks to all the people who . [contribute](https://github.com/EtricKombat/KOBman/blob/master/docs/How%20to%20contribute%20to%20this%20project.md).

 **Connect with us**